 For best performance, you should connect to the server that is closest to your geographical location, but if you are experiencing problems connecting to these, try other servers.

-If you can use TorGuard perfectly when connected to other servers, then this is probably a temporary issue with the original server you were trying to connect.
+If you can use TorGuard perfectly when connected to other servers, then this is probably a temporary issue with the original server you were trying to connect to.
 TorGuard should resolve the problem soon.
 Until then, you can continue using other servers.

-It is also advised to connect to servers that are physically close to your location for best speeds.
-Generally however, TorGuard maintains high speeds across its network.
+It is also advised to connect to servers that are physically close to your location for the best speeds.
+Generally, however, TorGuard maintains high speeds across its network.

 VPN protocols are responsible for taking care of establishing communication between your system and the Internet as well as encryption.
 Some ISPs block certain protocols due to government regulation or some other technical reason.

-As such, your connectivity issues with TorGuard could be possibly a result of using the default protocol which might not agree with your ISP’s configuration.
+As such, your connectivity issues with TorGuard Not Working could be possibly a result of using the default protocol which might not agree with your ISP’s configuration.